Andy Tielman: Europe

 In 1957 the Tielman family moved to the Netherlands, first to a boarding house in Breda and later to The Hague.
 Their initial years in the Netherlands were difficult.
 Tielman later recalled that their first boarding house was "really sad" and said that music was the only thing that kept them going.
 The siblings, who required new instruments, went into a music shop to replace Andy's broken guitar.
-The owner forbid him to touch anything, until the siblings played some Elvis tunes for the owner and his family.
+The owner forbade him to touch anything, until the siblings played some Elvis tunes for the owner and his family.
 Afterwards, Tielman received a guitar at a discount and only a small down payment.

 Andy and his brothers began playing at a hotel for only 2,50 guilders a week.
 They were able to slowly acquire a fan base among rebellious youth and fellow musicians; however, they were not appreciated by the Dutch establishment or mainstream press.
 On national radio and television influential opinion makers such as Mies Bouwman and Willem Duys criticised and dismissed the brothers' music.

 After a successful show at the World Exhibition in Brussels, Belgium, in 1958, the Tielman Brothers were signed by a Belgian company to record the first Dutch rock 'n' roll single, "Rock Little Baby of Mine".
 The band's flamboyant showmanship, acrobatic stage antics and rowdy sound were unheard of in the Netherlands.
 The band soon began performing internationally.
 Tielman later recalled that though they were referred to as "music rapists", the Dutch kids knew exactly what was going on.
 The Tielman brothers were also the first to play Gibson Les Paul guitars in Europe.

 In Germany the band found popularity and recorded some German-language songs.
 They played many live venues in the Reeperbahn area of Hamburg, a city with many American GIs and a lively music scene.
 Andy Tielman made an impression on both the German and British musicians playing there.
 In a later interview with Rolling Stone, George Harrison reflected on his Hamburg period, enthusiastically referring to "Andy, the Indo man".
 Tielman and his band enjoyed a successful musical career throughout Europe until the emergence of British beat music headed by The Beatles.